ryanwang520/api-docs/source/includes/_projects.md

 ]
 ```

 Returns a list of projects your organization.
-The projects are returned in sorted order, with the most recent charges appearing first.
+The projects are returned in sorted order, with the most recent created project appearing first.

 ### HTTP Request